Regulations for Graduate Diplomas - 2022/23

 - A candidate for a Graduate Diploma must:

-- The programme of study shall begin at the start of the Autumn Semester and shall be of two semesters' full-time, or be no more than four semesters part-time.
+- The programme of study shall normally begin at the start of the Autumn Semester and shall be of two semesters' full-time, or be no more than four semesters part-time.
+The Graduate Diploma in Educational Mental Health Pracitioner normally begins in January and is full time for 1 year.

 - A candidate may be required to attend and satisfactorily complete an introductory course prior to the commencement of the Graduate Diploma, as prescribed by the relevant School of Study.